qeesung/gitaly/doc/design_diskcache.md

 requirements and risks:

 - **All Gitaly servers must be v1.71.0 or higher**
-    - Note: GitLab v12.5 and newer will satisfy this version constraint
+    - Note: this version is available in **Omnibus GitLab 12.5.0** and above
     - In order for the cache entries to be properly invalidated, all Gitaly nodes serving a [storage location] must support the same cache invalidation feature found in v1.71.0+.
 Custom Gitaly deployments with mixed versions